Urbanisation and the environment

 Growing urban affluence tends to have profound environmental consequences, but the net impact depends heavily on how the transition is managed.
-IIED is working to identify the best means of making urbanisation more environmentally beneficial and less destructive.
+IIED worked to identify the best means of making urbanisation more environmentally beneficial and less destructive.

-At every scale, however, measures undertaken in urban areas can reduce the burdens, and we have worked with the United Nations Environment Programme (UNEP) to examine how environmental improvement can be integrated into urban planning and management (PDF).
+At every scale, however, measures undertaken in urban areas can reduce the burdens, and we worked with the United Nations Environment Programme (UNEP) to examine how environmental improvement can be integrated into urban planning and management.

-We have also worked to highlight environmental concerns, such as those summarised in a Working paper on urban groundwater, which is critical to large numbers of mostly low-income households using wells in urban Africa and Asia.
+We also worked to highlight environmental concerns, such as those summarised in a working paper on urban groundwater, which is critical to large numbers of mostly low-income households using wells in urban Africa and Asia.

 Issues of urbanisation and environment are also closely linked to our cities and climate change work, including that summarised in books published with the United Nations Population Fund (UNFPA) on 'Population dynamics and climate change' and 'The demography of adaptation to climate change'.

 - Read Environment & Urbanization, the world-leading environmental and urban studies journal

 Population dynamics and climate change, José Miguel Guzmán, George Martine, Gordon McGranahan, Daniel Schensul and Cecilia Tacoli, eds (2009), UNFPA and IIED

 Integrating the environment in urban planning and management: key principles and approaches for cities in the 21st century, David Dodman, Gordon McGranahan and Barry Dalal-Clayton (2013), UNEP

 Evolving urban health risks: housing, water and sanitation and climate change, Gordon McGranahan, (2012), pages 15-41 in The Urban Transformation: Health, shelter and climate change, Elliot Sclar, Nicole Volavka-Close and Peter Brown, (eds), Earthscan/Routledge